 First, organise your workspace.
 Decluttering your place of work is a great step towards productivity and de-stressing.
 Next, write everything down.
 At the end of each day or week, write down all of your ideas, goals, and tasks.
 With everything in front of you, instead of just bouncing around in your head, it’s easier to figure out how important everything really is and when you want to tackle each task.

 Finally, plan everything ahead of time.
 Now that you know all the things you need to do, you only need to schedule and plan ahead.
 Some people use daily or weekly planners, but there are also lots of apps and programs out there that you can use instead.
-This article discusses dealing with burnout when working from home, and there’s also a handy free weekly planner template you can download too.
-You can use these templates for inspiration to make your own, or you can make use of dedicated task management software.

 Having your most important tasks scheduled ahead of time forces you to stick to the time limits and reduces distractions, minimising any room for procrastination.